polymathnyc/profile-website/sample3/README.md

 # My Portfolio Website

-This is the source code for my portfolio website, which showcases my skills, experience and projects.
+This is the source code for portfolio website template, which showcases your skills, experience and projects.

 ## Technologies Used: